unalilker/MongoDB.Relation/README.md

         public List<Student> Students { get; set; }
     }
 ```
 **Explanation of relation at Students:** Relation will use StudentIds in our class, and look for _id field at Students collection.
-If matched records found, it will get matched records and set the value to our Students field.
+If matched records found, it will get matched records and set the records to our Students field.

 ##